pedrodavid1697/Java-backend-roadmap/learning-log.md

 ## Mini Challenge
 -> Did a challenge where I wrote code of Even, Odd numbers with Total sum of all numbers.

+# Day 5

+## What is Method?
+-> Think of method as reusable block of code that performs a task.

+## Why do we need Methods?
+-> To not use multiple time writing code for printing same pattern, instead can use method with diff. variables.
+Instead of writing 30 lines of calculation code inside one place better to use diff methodes.

+## Method with Parameter?
+-> Method using parameter for accepting argument. means it can accept values from main method. public void add(int a) {
+}
+      main() {
+      add(25);
+}

+## Method with Multiple Parameters?
+-> Method using Multiple parameters for accepting arguments. ex :- public void studentInfo(String name, int age) {

+}
+      main() {
+      studentInfo("David", 25);
+}

+## Method with Return values?
+-> Method returning values not like void. void :- doesn't return value.
+Return :- Returns a values.
+public static int calculation(int a, int b) {
+         return a+b;
+         }
+         main () {
+         calculation(25, 25);
+         }

+## Method with Condition?
+-> Method with conditions like if-else and returns values accordingly.

+## Static in method?
+-> Static doesn't require object creation it can call method without object.

+## public in method?
+-> public is an access modifier, means anyone can access that method without any problem. there are two more access modifiers like privite, protected.

+## () means in method?
+-> parameter of method.